makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 The fox laughed.
 "Alright.
 A hug and some pets?"

-Sélène nodded happily and leaned into Aiden for a comfortable hug, each turning toward the other.
+Sélène nodded happily and leaned into Aiden for a comfortable hug, each turning toward the other on the couch.
 After some affectionate cheek rubs, her husband shifted about until he was sitting cross-legged facing her, muzzle dipped down and ears perked.
 Sélène obliged and reached up to brush soft pawpads over the ears.

-"Mmn.
+"Mm.
 Thank you, love."

 She nodded and stroked along Aiden's ears from bases to tips a few times, then set to sifting fur through her claws.
 Confronting the kitchen by cooking, confronting the picking by brushing through dry fox fur.
 For as twitchy as the morning was, she felt a little proud with her engagement with this evening.